Kids Hack the Crisis

 The Covid-19 virus is testing our countries, our societies and us as citizens.
 Everyone is impacted – old as well as young – and for many of us, everything normal about our daily lives has been put on hold.
 Schools and activities have been disrupted and there are new ways of doing things.

-Prize Ceremony Wednesday October 28th at 18.00 CET
+Watch the Prize Ceremony from Wednesday October 28th

 EDUCATION, Team Data Saavy

 a software that allows people from around the world to donate mobile data to those who need it the most.
 It takes care of the donations, requests, assignment of data, and data analysis.

 Read more about the solution here: https://eventornado.com/submission/show/974